Tolkien family: Royd Tolkien

 Royd Allan Reuel Tolkien is a great-grandson of J. R. R. Tolkien.
 He was born on 16 July 1969 to Joan Tolkien, Michael's daughter, and Hugh Baker.
 At the request of Peter Jackson, he portrayed a soldier of Gondor passing arms out to other soldiers as they prepare to defend Osgiliath in The Return of the King, the final film in Jackson's film adaptation of his great-grandfather's works.
 Royd Tolkien also produced a film titled Pimp, wherein he also plays himself.
 He established a film production company called R&R Films along with Robert Cavanah in 2010.
 He co-produced a mockumentary video film titled Tontine or possibly Tontine Massacre.

 Royd has an older sister, Mandy Doyle, who was born in 1967.
-He also had a brother, Michael "Mike" Baker, who was born in 1975 and suffered from motor neurone disease.
+He also had a brother, Michael "Mike" Baker, who was born in 1975 and had motor neurone disease.
 Mike died in 2015.
-In 2012, he along with his brother Mike and Peter Jackson made an appearance in an Air New Zealand safety video that was part of a major global promotion linked to the movie The Hobbit: An Unexpected Journey.
+In 2012, Royd, Mike and Peter Jackson made an appearance in an Air New Zealand safety video that was part of a major global promotion linked to the movie The Hobbit: An Unexpected Journey.
 Royd also made a cameo appearance in the extended edition of the film The Hobbit: The Desolation of Smaug.
 He appears during a scene in which Beorn and Gandalf are discussing the catacombs where the Nazgûl were buried.

 Ruth Tolkien

 Ruth Mary Reuel Tolkien is a great-granddaughter of J. R. R. Tolkien.
 She is the daughter of Michael George Reuel Tolkien.
 Ruth Tolkien is registered blind and is believed to be the only blind fencer competing against sighted opponents in British Fencing events.
 As of September 2015, she is ranked 186 in the UK by British Fencing.
 In October 2015 she was interviewed by Matthew Bannister on the BBC World Service about her fencing success.